db47h/decimal/README.md

 ## Caveats

-The Float <-> Decimal conversion code needs some love
+The Float <-> Decimal conversion code needs some love.

 The math/big API is designed to keep memory allocations to a minimum, but some people find it cumbersome.
 Indeed it requires some practice to get used to it,